stefonarch/LXQt-Wayland-files/README.md

 ### Using lxqt-session

-From version 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.
+From LXQt 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.

-* Systray/Notification area (using waybar or lxqt-panel) should start first (`sleep 2 && lxqt-session`)
+* Systray/Notification area (using waybar or lxqt-panel) should start first (`sleep 2 && lxqt-session`) (fixed in git)
-* Module`lxqt-globalshortcuts`  loads but doesn't register anything
+* Module`lxqt-globalshortcuts`  loads but  fails to register shortcuts
-* Some applications in autostart may not work under wayland and/or cause high cpu usage - see "autostart_scripts" folder for selective autostart x11/wayland.
+* Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart_scripts" folder for a selective autostart under x11/wayland.
 * Lock settings are not applied in wayland.